 The project conducted in collaboration with colleagues at AWE will be of a mainly experimental nature but some theoretical modelling and design is required to support and plan for the experimental work.
 The project offers considerable opportunities for students who show strong innovation as well as a desire to broach new areas of science and technology.

 Please contact Dr Morten Ibsen (firstname.lastname@example.org) for more information on this project.

-Nationality: UK nationals only
+Nationality: UK and EU nationals only

 Funding: full tuition plus, and stipend for up to 4.0 years. http://www.orc.soton.ac.uk/postgraduate-phd

 Assessment: 9- and 18-month reports and viva voce; thesis examination.